 If less than 6 months from immunisation following known exposure, the donor may be accepted following individual risk assessment if the risk of delaying transplant outweighs the risk of transmission of hepatitis A.

-The deferral period for immunization post known exposure has been reviewed following guidance from Public Health England.
+Reason for Change The deferral period for immunization post known exposure has been reviewed following guidance from Public Health England.